Tiny Troubles

 Tiny Troubles is a 1939 Our Gang short comedy film directed by George Sidney.
-It was the 176th Our Gang short (177th episode, 88th talking short, 89th talking episode, and 8th MGM produced episode) that was released.
+It was the 176th Our Gang short to be released.

 Plot

 Alfalfa has a loud crying baby brother that he wants to get rid of.
 When out with the gang he sees what he thinks is a baby in a carriage.
 He puts his baby brother in that carriage and takes this "baby" back home.
 But the baby happens to be a midget who lives a life of crime named "Lightfingered Lester".
 Lester initially plays along but causes all sorts of havoc soon after including drinking beer, taunting the gang, and attempting to rob the house.
 Someone else finds the baby and brings him to the police station.
 The police then raid Alfalfa's home and take the gang in when they find Lester there.
 They are all taken in.
 They send Lester back to jail while giving the gang probation.